 BV and other infections

-Untreated BV may slightly increase the risk of you acquiring HIV infection if you have sex with someone who is infected with HIV.
+Untreated BV may slightly increase the risk of you acquiring HIV infection if you have sex with someone who has HIV.
 This is probably because the normal acidity of the vagina helps protect against STIs.

 If you have HIV and BV together then you are slightly more likely to pass on the HIV.

-Yes, BV can affect pregnancy.
-If you have untreated BV during pregnancy, you have a slightly increased risk of developing some complications, including:
+BV can affect pregnancy.
+If you have untreated BV during pregnancy, you have a slightly increased risk of developing some health problems, including:

 - Early labour.